 Pooled resources and having a competitive edge

 Advertising your own business to a large consumer target can be a next to impossible venture due to funds.
 Franchisors pool together resources of the large organisation to advertise, promote and market their goods and services on media.
+This might largely happen through digital marketing techniques like paid advertisements, SEO, content creation, and the like; traditional marketing methods may also be used-publishing TV&newspaper ads; attending trade shows armed with bespoke light box exhibits; word-of-mouth marketing techniques; billboards and more.
+All of these methods require time, effort, and most importantly, enough financial support to make them successful.
+Having such resources on hand can really help boost the brand’s reach.
 Creating products and services awareness means standing out from competitors and attracting potential customers, hence increasing sales.

 Most franchises for sale have been in existence for decades and boast loyal customers.
 A franchisee, therefore, competes even with big businesses as they have an already built reputation.
 Unlike launching a new enterprise, a franchisee leverages on the consumers seeking the reliability of an established brand.
 There is wide acceptance of an already existing brand as compared to a new one.

 An individual establishment may struggle to negotiate a bulk rate, unlike a franchise that purchases more and on better terms.
 Most franchisors negotiate with suppliers on behalf of all the franchisees, allowing them to have a solid supply chain.

 Franchising a business gives you exclusive rights of working within a specified location.
 With a monopoly, it means no competition of the same brand which may minimise profits.
 A private establishment may have competition from other entities within the same locality.